sky-ring/rift/README.md

 [![PyPI version](https://img.shields.io/badge/pytorch--lit-0.1.0-informational?style=flat-square&color=FFFF91)](https://pypi.org/project/dbuilder/)
 [![Telegram](https://img.shields.io/badge/Telegram-@d__builder-informational?style=flat-square&color=0088cc)](https://t.me/d_builder)

 dBuilder.py is smart contract development framework in Python for [TON (The Open Network)](https://ton.org).
-It's goal is to make the development, testing, and deployment processes a lot easier!
+Its purpose is to make the development, testing, and deployment procedures much easier!

 ## Goals
-- Be an easy-to-use full-stack python framework for building on TON ecosystem
+- To be a simple full-stack Python framework for developing on the TON ecosystem
-- Provide standard contract implementations (similar to OpenZeppelin)
+- Make standard contract implementations available (similar to OpenZeppelin)
-- Utilize Python’s syntax capabilities to provide code reusing, readable and structured code that’s easy to test.
+- Utilize Python's syntax to provide code reuse, understandable, and organized code that is simple to test

 ## Overview
-dBuilder's main point is to simplify contract development for TON, bypassing the steep learning curve of `FunC`.
-In current version, one-to-one mapping of Python to FunC is implemented, which comes with no special simplifications.
-But, the higher layers over the base are in development.
-Currently, this is what [Simple wallet contract](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet-code.fc) looks like with dBuilder:
+The major goal of dBuilder is to make contract development easier for TON by avoiding the steep learning curve of `FunC`.
+The present version implements a one-to-one mapping of Python to FunC with no special simplifications.
+However, the higher layers above the base are still under construction.
+Currently, [Simple wallet contract](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet-code.fc) looks like this in dBuilder:

 ```python
 from dbuilder import method, method_id